we now know how the virus damages the brain

 This is what explains Vincent Prévost, neuroscientist at Inserm, Lille.
 “At first, these microhemorrhages in the central nervous system are going to be very harmful.
 And then, once these cells are dead and the blood is no longer flowing through these vessels, it will create phantom vessels.
 That is, we have the ghost of the vessel that remains in the brain, but there is no more blood going through it, so the neurons are no longer going to have access to the nutrients they need to function. “

 The good news is that the phenomenon is reversible.
 The phantom vessels indeed disappear on their own, but these areas of the brain remain weakened.
-This may explain the migraines, fatigue or even brain fog that long Covid patients suffer from.
-Scientists are also concerned that they have discovered a new risk factor for Alzheimer’s and Parkinson’s disease.
+This may explain the migraines, fatigue or even the brain fog that s …